tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * This decision may be too harsh, since we are losing the chance of enjoying classic movies, or the Oscar-awarded films from last year; this is where the activation function comes to the scene.

-Move to the slide entitled _Activation Function_ and highlight the following:
+Move on to the section of the slideshow entitled "Activation Function" and highlight the following:

 * The neurons we use nowadays to build neural networks are an updated version of the perceptron proposed in 1969.